 - Plans - Add or remove Plans in this Family.
 See Managing Plans in a Family for more information.

-- Edit - Edit the properties of the Family (Name, Code, Description, Default Migration behavior, and Subscription Level Field Mappings).
+- Edit - Edit the properties of the Family (Name, Code, Description, Default Migration behaviour, and Subscription Level Field Mappings).

 - Remove - Delete this Plan Family and all of its underlying Relationships and Rules.

 If you remove a Plan Family, all of its Relationships and Rules will also be deleted.
 This operation cannot be undone.

 - Click Create Plan Family to create a new family.

 - Give the Plan Family a Name, Code, and Description.